ckcollab/ericcarmichael/content/How Im using RiotJS and Django REST Framework.md

         return super().validate(attrs)
 ```
 Above we're defining which fields we'll pull from the model.
-Wwhether the fields are required, what is valid data, etc.
+Whether the fields are required, what is valid data, etc.
 can be determined from the model fields.
 For example, you could have the `is_bill_to` and `is_ship_to` fields marked
 with `default=False` and DRF with automatically mark them as not required, as they have a default.
 We also check to
 make sure at least one of the previously mentioned options is picked, as well as making sure names are unique to